auth0/docs/articles/native-platforms/ios-objc/01-login.md

 ---
 title: iOS Objective-C
+default: true
-description: This tutorial will show you how to use the Auth0 iOS Objective-C SDK to add authentication and authorization to your mobile app.
+description: This tutorial demonstrates how to use the Auth0 iOS Objective-C SDK to add authentication and authorization to your mobile app
 ---

 <%= include('../../_includes/_package', {